nicolas-cusan/dotfiles/README.md

 ### 8. Configuration

-Symlink configuration files stored in iCloud Drive.
+Symlink configuration files stored in iCloud Drive in a folder called `macOS`.
 Perquisites before running the script:

 - Make sure that iCloud has synced all files in the `macOS` folder.
 - Make sure that all programs have been opened at least once so that the target locations for the symlinks exist.
-No checks are performed by the script.
+No checks for existing folders are performed by the script (for now).

 ```
 cd ~/.dotfiles